mpyrek/EvoultionSimulator/README.md

 <br /> <br />
 #### ->Right Panel
-As you can see above, on right panel you can see temp statistic on evry day(Era).
+As you can see above, on right panel you can see temp statistic on every day(Era).
 <br /> <br />
 #### Developed by @mpyrek